noir-lang/book/README.md

 The book is deployed using [peaceiris's GitHub Pages Action](https://github.com/peaceiris/actions-gh-pages).

-## Local Build
+## Local Serve

-Alternatively, the book can also be built and viewed locally.
+Alternatively, the book can also be served and viewed locally.

 ### Requirements